PART I – What is Chinese Family Camp (Midwest)?

 How do I register?

-In the meantime, please contact Camp Director/Registrar, Lawrence Wang, at email@example.com if you have any questions and/or concerns.
+And you can also contact Camp Director/Registrar, Lawrence Wang, at email@example.com if you have any questions and/or concerns.

 PART II – What do you do at Chinese Family Camp?